 Before it was given charge of South Midland, Thames Valley maintained its own small coach fleet.
-With South Midland acquired, Thames Valley adopted their distinctive maroon and cream livery as its own coach colours. here Thames Valley LS6G 676 (HBL78) is seen on the forecourt of Reading Station.
+With South Midland acquired as the independent Red & White groups fleets were integrated into the state owned Tilling Group, Thames Valley adopted their distinctive maroon and cream livery as its own coach colours.
+Here Thames Valley LS6G 676 (HBL78) is seen on the forecourt of Reading Station.

 |